 - Will my vendor change its go-to-market and become a new competitor?

 Couple that set of unknowns with this important question: does the vendor have a cohesive and comprehensive solution to get me from TDM and VoIP 1.0 to the all-IP cloud?
 Softswitches and Class 5 switches of yesteryear are nearing, if not already past, the end-of-life.
-The time is now for building road maps that address the obsolence of today's networks and provides a future-proof platform for growth.
+The time is now for building road maps that address the obsolescence of today's networks and provides a future-proof platform for growth.

 What’s next?
-We know it’s virtualized software.
+We know it’s cloud-native, virtualized software.
 But service providers are frustrated with the pace, cost and complexity of today’s NFV VoIP solutions.
 As CSPs grapple with voice infrastructure evolution and putting together their road maps, the traditional vendor options are shrinking.
 With this supplier consolidation, will the pace and scope of innovation also suffer?